Xeway/ERC/README.md

 **Type: `uint256`**

 Amount of `strikeToken` tokens that have been transferred to the writer (call) or buyers (put) of the option issuance.\
 This is an utility variable used to not always have to calculate the total exercise cost transferred.
 It's updated at the same time `exercisedAmount` is updated.
-The calculation is `(exercisedAmount * selectedIssuance.data.strike) / selectedIssuance.data.amount`.
+The calculation is `(amount * selectedIssuance.data.strike) / (10**underlyingToken.decimals())`.

 #### `exerciseCost`